Kansas Volunteer Commission (KVC) and National and Community Service (CNCS)

 Concerns regarding the preparation, mitigation, response, and recovery efforts that relate to disaster events.

-Given the capacity required to successfully apply for and implement an AmeriCorps program, the KVC recognizes that severely under-resourced communities may have limited applicant options, either based on the size of the non-profits or the lack of available matching funds.
-Thus it may be necessary to engage an eligible applicant that will develop an application and oversee the implementation of an AmeriCorps program that engages multiple grassroots nonprofits/eligible applicants that individually do not have the necessary organizational or fundraising capacity to apply for and run an AmeriCorps program independently.
+KVC recognizes that severely under-resourced communities may have limited capacity to successfully apply for and implement an AmeriCorps program, due to the size and organizational capacity of eligible applicant/host site organizations or the lack of available matching funds in these communities.
+Thus it may be effective for a single eligible applicant (intermediary) to develop an application and oversee the implementation of an AmeriCorps program that engages multiple grassroots non-profits/eligible applicants (referred to as a consortium) that, individually, do not have the necessary organizational or fundraising capacity to apply for and run an AmeriCorps program.
+Given the desire to address community needs holistically, the nonprofits/eligible applicants that make up the consortium may have, but are not required to have, different focus areas (including the nonfocus area capacity building) and thus the non-profit/eligible applicant intermediary will be multifocused.

-Applications seeking consideration under this priority must demonstrate that they will be serving in severely under-resourced communities, and how the activities provided by the consortium collectively address a compelling community need or set of needs.
+Applicants seeking consideration under this priority must demonstrate that they will be serving in rural severely under-resourced communities; that their application represents a consortium, that the activities provided by the consortium collectively address a compelling community need or set of needs; and that they have sufficient financial and management capacity to act as an umbrella organization for the consortium.
+Applicants should refer to the Page Limits section in the Notice for information specific to Intermediary requirements.

 GrantWatch ID#: 138487